wavebeem/wavebeem.com/_drafts/7-tips-for-better-bash.md

 ---
-title: "7 Tips for Better Bash"
-description: "You'll be writing better bash code after following these 7 tips"
+title: "7 Tips for Better Bash" description: "You'll be writing better bash code after following these 7 tips" layout: post tab: blog
-layout: post
-tab: blog
 ---

-## What
+## Who is this post for?

 So, you're writing a bash script.
 You use bash in the terminal, but you're kinda fumbling your way through using bash to write more complicated programs.
 Well,